-Pirog is a big Russian pie which could have a savory or sweet filling.
+Pirog is a big Russian pie that might have a savory or sweet filling.
 There is a great number of pirog recipes.
-Besides a huge variety of dough – leavenous, puff or sponge - there are also different types of pirogs, such as open (with filling on the top), closed (with filling inside) or layered.
+Besides a huge variety of dough – leavenous, puff, or sponge - there are also different types of pirogs, such as open (with filling on the top), closed (with filling inside) or layered.
 Some kinds of pirogs are specially prepared for certain celebrations, such as matchmaking or a wake ceremony.
 Traditionally, in Russia, pirog was a distinguishing characteristic of a good housewife.

 During your tour in Moscow do not miss a chance to savor Russian pirog or pirozhki (smaller pirogs) in local eateries such as Mumu and Grabli or local restaurants such as Taras Bulba.

 Enthusiastic housewives might also try to cook one of these versions back at home.
 You may also try very tasty pirozhki in Sergiev Posad during our Moscow in three days tour.

 Here is the recipe of a cabbage pie

 • 1/4 ounce dry yeast

 • 1 cup margarine, melted and cooled to lukewarm

 • 1 tablespoon sugar

 • 1 large onion, chopped